 So with that said, that’s it.

-I’ve come towards the end of today’s episode and I will talk to you soon.
+I’ve come to the end of today’s episode and will talk to you soon.